For any eCommerce business, store and product reviews are crucial for sales and customer generation.

 Common across mobile apps, eCommerce sites, and software review platforms, is the initial importance of reviews in even gaining a view on your offering.

-The same could be said of ad networks where seller ratings can be featured like AdWords.
+The same could be said of ad networks where seller ratings can be featured like Google Ads.
 Just the presence of a) yellow stars and b) the number of reviews encompassed in that star rating, makes an offering more appealing.

 Past the instant visual appeal and onto the actual offering’s page, reviews can do a lot of the heavy-lifting as previous users of your product or service detail their experience in their own language.